Telegram’s crypto tokens are (kind of) going on sale to the public for the first time – TechCrunch

 Kayamori claimed that isn’t the case.

-“A public sale window always planned between the testnet launch and mainnet [full] launch,” he said.
+“A public sale was always planned for the window between the testnet launch and mainnet [full] launch,” he said.
 “They wanted to work with a regulated exchange to see how it goes before it gets listed [in full] in October.”

 “Telegram already has an ecosystem, developers and early token buyers and TON ventures, there are already communities being built up.
 Based on discussions within these communities, GRAM Asia has put its best step forward to do this public sale,” Kayamori added.